achardon/brewery-hop/NOTES.md

 # TO DO
--update About page with more info
+CURRENTLY WORKING ON: breweries component line 164 -update About page with more info
 -upon log out if on brewery bucket list page, redirect to home page DONE -there is a lot rendering happening with breweries because all reviews are being fetched before needing them.
 Need to change to only fetch when user wants to see them!
+DONE (now fetching just when showReviews variable changes)
 -bucket list: heart should change color if it is in bucket list
   - should be able to remove brewery from bucket list -write readme